sebam2k4/sebastiankulig-Jekyll/readme.md

 This starts a Jekyll server using the website's files and contents.
 Refresh your browser as modifications are made to see any changes.

+For more information about Jekyll and how it works, check out [Jekyll's Documentation](https://jekyllrb.com/)

-## NOTE
+## Notes
-1. Plese feel free to fork/clone to play around with the code or develop your own project.
+1. Please feel free to fork/clone to play around with the code or develop your own project.
 2. This project will most likely develop into a full Jekyll theme in the future.
 3. Please don't use any of my content: text and pictures.